 Third, a major Communist offensive held the possibility of bringing the U.S. back into the war; while continued small-scale attacks and a protracted war strategy reduced the likelihood of American re-intervention.
 The North Vietnamese feared President Nixon.
 The president’s unpredictability, as expressed in the Madman Theory of leadership, and his violent response to the 1972 Easter Offensive, made the Communists cautious about carrying out another major offensive against the South while Nixon still occupied the White House.
 The last thing Hanoi wanted was the reappearance of American B-52s in the skies above North and South Vietnam.

 Fourth, it is possible that the Communists did not strike a blow against South Vietnam in 1974 because they wanted to give the United States, and particularly Nixon, a decent interval before taking the South.
 In his military response to the Easter Offensive, Nixon had made it clear to the North Vietnamese that he wanted an interval between a U.S. military withdrawal from Vietnam and the collapse of the Saigon regime.
 The North Vietnamese appear to have learned their lesson during the Easter Offensive, when they lost an estimated 100,000 troops to U.S. firepower.
-Those losses, and the failure of the Easter Offensive, may have persuaded Hanoi to give Nixon his interval.
+Those losses, and the failure of the Easter Offensive in toppling the South Vietnamese government, may have persuaded Hanoi to give Nixon his interval.

 But the most likely reason for delaying a major offensive in 1974 was that there was no imperative to launch such an offensive.
 The protracted war strategy was working.
 South Vietnam was being steadily weakened by political, economic, and military warfare.
-Thieu faced increasing opposition from his Catholic base, peace activists, and Vietcong sympathizers; the South Vietnamese economy suffered from corruption, sky-high inflation, rising oil prices resulting from the Arab Oil Embargo, and Communist sabotage.
+South Vietnam’s Nguyen Thieu faced increasing opposition from his Catholic base, peace activists, and Vietcong sympathizers.
+The South Vietnamese economy suffered from corruption, sky-high inflation, rising oil prices resulting from the Arab Oil Embargo, and Communist sabotage.
 Meanwhile, the North Vietnamese and Vietcong continued to nibble away at South Vietnamese territory and military strength through small-scale attacks.
 So the North Vietnamese did not need to go all-out for victory in 1974.
-They were steadily weakening the Saigon regime.
-And if they bided their time, the Communists recognized that they might gain South Vietnam without a major, potentially bloody, offensive.
+They were steadily weakening the Saigon regime; and they recognized that if they simply bided their time, they might gain South Vietnam without a major, potentially bloody, offensive.

 So 1974 passed without a big Communist military campaign.
 But that did not stop the North Vietnamese from continuing to prepare for a large-scale attack.

 In late 1974, the CIA’s Vietnam experts at Langley did not believe the North Vietnamese would resort to a large-scale offensive in the near term.
-However, they cautioned that if the opportunity to conquer South Vietnam with such an offensive presented itself, the Communists might be tempted to take it.
-The analysts stated, “It is even possible, in response to a major opportunity, that the Communists would move to an all-out offensive…But our best judgment now is that they will not do so.”
+Nevertheless, they cautioned that if the opportunity to conquer South Vietnam with such an offensive presented itself, the Communists might be tempted to take it.
+The CIA concluded, “It is even possible, in response to a major opportunity, that the Communists would move to an all-out offensive…But our best judgment now is that they will not do so.”

-On January 6, 1975, Communist forces took the province of Phuoc Long, north of Saigon along the Cambodian border.
+On January 6, 1975, Communist forces took the province of Phuoc Long, located along the Cambodian border north of Saigon.
 The loss of this province, the first to be entirely lost to the Communists since the Paris Accords, demoralized the South Vietnamese.
-The former South Vietnamese Ambassador to the United States, Buu Vien, remarked that after the defeat in Phuoc Long, “People began to lose confidence in what the government said and lost faith in the capability of the armed forces to protect the country.”
+The former South Vietnamese Ambassador to the United States, Buu Vien, remarked that the South Vietnamese public became very dismayed after the defeat in Phuoc Long, “People began to lose confidence in what the government said and lost faith in the capability of the armed forces to protect the country.”
 This loss of confidence spread like a contagion through the ranks of the South Vietnamese military and government.

-Emboldened by the ease with which they had taken Phuoc Long, and no longer worried about Nixon (he resigned the presidency in August 1974), the North Vietnamese decided the time had come to launch an all-out offensive against the South.
+Emboldened by the ease with which they had taken Phuoc Long, and no longer worried about Nixon, who resigned the presidency in August 1974, the North Vietnamese decided the time had come to launch an all-out offensive against the South.

-In the first week of March, the offensive began with the isolation of Ban Me Thout, a strategic town that anchored the South Vietnamese defense of the Central Highlands.
+In the first week of March, Communist units isolated Ban Me Thout, a strategic town that anchored the South Vietnamese defense of the Central Highlands.
 On March 10, Ban Me Thout fell to Communist troops.
-Four days later, South Vietnamese President Nguyen Thieu ordered the total abandonment of the Central Highlands.
+Four days later, President Thieu ordered his forces out of the Central Highlands.
 The South Vietnamese withdrawal from the Central Highlands quickly turned into a rout.
-At Pleiku, the ARVN left behind over 100,000 tons of ammunition, and millions of dollars worth of helicopters, artillery, tanks, APCs, and planes.
-Of the estimated 60,000 South Vietnamese troops stationed across the Central Highlands, only about 20,000 eventually made it safely down to the coastal plain, the rest either deserted, became POWs, or became casualties.
+At Pleiku, panicked ARVN troops abandoned over 100,000 tons of ammunition, and millions of dollars worth of helicopters, artillery, tanks, armored personnel carriers, and planes to the advancing North Vietnamese.
+Of the estimated 60,000 South Vietnamese troops stationed across the Central Highlands, only about 20,000 made it down to the coastal plain, the rest either deserted, became POWs, or became casualties.
 In an obvious understatement, the CIA concluded that the “…redeployments [from the Highlands] have been generally disorderly.”
 An ARVN general offered a more frank assessment, “…[the pull-out from the Highlands] must rank as one of the worst planned and worst executed withdrawal operations in the annals of military history.”

 On April 30, 1975, after waiting patiently for the last Americans to helicopter out of Saigon, the North Vietnamese and Vietcong rolled into the capital.
 The war was over.